Star Wars: Episode I – The Phantom Menace: Effects

 The film saw a breakthrough in computer generated effects.
 About 1,950 of the shots in The Phantom Menace have visual effects.
 The scene in which toxic gas is released on the Jedi is the only sequence with no digital alteration.
-The work was so extensive that three visual effects supervisors divided the workload among themselvesJohn Knoll supervised the on-set production and the podrace and space battle sequences, Dennis Muren supervised the underwater sequence and the ground battle, and Scott Squires, alongside teams assigned for miniature effects and character animation, worked on the lightsaber effects.
+The work was so extensive that three visual effects supervisors divided the workload among themselves—John Knoll supervised the on-set production and the podrace and space battle sequences, Dennis Muren supervised the underwater sequence and the ground battle, and Scott Squires, alongside teams assigned for miniature effects and character animation, worked on the lightsaber effects.

-Until the film's production, many special effects in the film industry were achieved using miniature models, matte paintings, and on-set visual effectsalthough other films had made extensive use of CGI.
+Until the film's production, many special effects in the film industry were achieved using miniature models, matte paintings and on-set visual effects—although other films had made extensive use of CGI.
 Knoll previewed 3,500 storyboards for the film; Lucas accompanied him to explain factors of the shots that would be practical and those that would be created through visual effects.
 Knoll later said that on hearing the explanations of the storyboards, he did not know how to accomplish what he had seen.
 The result was a mixture of original techniques and the newest digital techniques to make it difficult for the viewer to guess which technique was being used.
 Knoll and his visual effects team wrote new computer software, including cloth simulators to allow a realistic depiction of the digital characters' clothing, to create certain shots.
 Another goal was to create computer-generated characters that could act seamlessly with live-action actors.
 While filming scenes with CGI characters, Lucas would block the characters using their corresponding voice actors on-set.
 The voice actors were then removed and the live-action actors would perform the same scene alone.
 A CGI character would later be added into the shot to complete the conversation.
 Lucas also used CGI to correct the physical presence of actors in certain scenes.
-Practical models were used when their visuals helped with miniature sceneries for backgrounds, set extensions, and model vehicles that would be scanned to create the digital models or filmed to represent spaceships and podraces.
+Practical models were used when their visuals helped with miniature sceneries for backgrounds, set extensions and model vehicles that would be scanned to create the digital models or filmed to represent spaceships and podraces.